chrixrux/da-assignment/README.md

 # NTU CZ4032 - Data Analytics and Mining - Group 34
 ## Predicting School Performance in Portuguese Youth
-This is the plain README.txt file, however we recommend to read the formatted Markdown file available at: https://github.com/chrixrux/da-assignment.

 ### Group Members
 Name | Matric.
 Number
 ---- | -------------